Year Published: 2013

 Wondering how patient survival data is analyzed in clinical research?

-In this course, Statistician Robin Ruthazer, MPH, will present a behind-the-scenes look at survival analysis.
+In this course, Statistician Robin Ruthazer, MPH, presents a behind-the-scenes look at survival analysis.
 Learn how time-to-event data requires special techniques like Kaplan-Meier curves and Cox regression, and how their output is interpreted.

 Learning Objectives